bigmeaningsmall/GDAD-3D-URP-2025/Tutorials/CRE340/Week 1 - Game Demo Tutorial - Collectathon.md

 ### **Conclusion**:

 This guide walked you through creating a simple 3D Collect-a-thon Mini-Game in Unity.
-You re-learned how to implement player movement, spawn collectibles, track score and time, and manage win/lose conditions.
+You refreshed how to implement player movement, spawn collectibles, track score and time, and manage win/lose conditions.

 Use this as a foundation and extend the game by adding more features like power-ups, camera control, or obstacles!